berkeleyopenarms/blue_interface/README.md

 # blue_interface
 blue_interface is a Python API that allows users to control a Blue robotic arm without directly interfacing with ROS.
-It uses rosbridge to communicate with the Blue arm's onboard computer.
+It uses rosbridge to communicate with the Blue arm's onboard robot computer.
 The entire Python API is contained in `blue_interface.py`, and includes methods for controlling a Blue arm in joint position, joint torque, and Cartesian pose control modes.

 # Required Python 3 Packages
   - ws4py (`pip install ws4py`)